lorenzmiranda05/YoutubeVideoDownloader/README.md

 * [x] Create a Youtube Downloader tkinter application
 * [x] Compile a tkinter application into a .exe file
 * [x] Generate an installer for the tkinter .exe application
+* [x] Add subtitle in the download files in .srt file extension

 <br  />